European Nations Beef Up Virus Measures To Combat Surge - UrduPoint

 - 'Should have ordered masks sooner' - Paris is one of the hardest-hit regions in France, where official figures released in France on Wednesday showed more than 5,400 confirmed new cases in just 24 hours -- the highest level since May.

-Sylvie Soufir argued that the government "should have (ordered mask-wearing) a long time ago".

-Even with the French capital's mask requirement, Prime Minister Jean Castex has warned a new lockdown cannot be ruled out even if the government will do its best to avoid one.
+Sylvie Soufir argued that the government "should have (ordered mask-wearing) a long time ago" and Prime Minister Jean Castex has warned a new lockdown cannot be ruled out.

+One of those French regions affected by tighter regulations includes Nice which hosts the start of the postponed Tour de France on Saturday.

+Four members of the Lotto support team were sent home to self-isolate after positive pre-race tests.

 In Brussels, meanwhile, European Commission trade boss Phil Hogan had to step down, faced with a public outcry after he admitted to breaching Ireland's coronavirus restrictions.